 Primary amenorrhea—when an adolescent female has not yet begun menstruation by around age 16 years

-Most females begin menstruating between the ages 9-18, but age 12 is the average.Secondary amenorrhea—when a woman who has previously menstruated misses three or more periods in a row
+Most females begin menstruating between the ages 9-18, but age 12 is the average.Secondary amenorrhea—when a woman who has previously menstruated misses 3 or more periods in a row

 Copyright © Nucleus Medical Media, Inc.

-Factors that may increase the risk of amenorrhea include: Dramatic weight loss (eg, from extreme diets, eating disorders, or excessive exercise) or dramatic weight gainMalnourishmentBirth defects (eg, lack of female reproductive organs)Chromosomal or hormonal abnormalities
+Factors that may increase the risk of amenorrhea include: Dramatic weight loss (such as from extreme diets, eating disorders, or excessive exercise) or dramatic weight gainMalnutritionBirth defects, including lack of female reproductive organsChromosomal or hormonal abnormalities

 Call your doctor if you: Have not had your first period and are aged 16 years or olderMiss having your period

-Treatment will depend on what is causing amennorhea.
-Examples include: Weight-related cause—A healthy caloric intake and exercise routine usually restores hormonal balance and menstruation.Birth defect—Surgery may be needed.Hormonal irregularity—Your doctor may prescribe hormonal therapy.Emotional distress—Relaxation techniques (eg, deep breathing), therapy, and exercise may help to decrease stress.
+Treatment will depend on what is causing amennorrhea.
+Examples include: Weight-related cause—A healthy caloric intake and exercise routine usually restores hormonal balance and menstruation.Birth defect—Surgery may be needed.Hormonal irregularity—Hormonal therapy may be needed.Emotional distress—Relaxation techniques, therapy, and exercise may help to decrease stress.

 may be needed.